AnaliaRio/AnaliaRio/README.md

-- 🔭 I’m currently working on my personal portfolio.
+- 🔭 I’m currently working on getting better and better.

 - 🌱 I’m currently learning a little bit of everything.